-Louise is fully registered psychologist with the Psychology Board of Australia and a member of the Australian Association of Psychologists Inc. (AAPI) and the Eye Movement Desensitisation and Reprocessing Association of Australia (EMDRAA).
+Louise is fully registered psychologist with the Psychology Board of Australia and a member of the Australian Association of Psychologists Inc. (AAPI) and the Eye Movement Desensitisation and Reprocessing Association of Australia (EMDRAA), APS (MAPS) member.

 Registered Psychologist, Medicare P/N 5586472X; AHPRA Reg: PSY0001894464

-Louise Wakefield works with all ages ranging from children, adolescence, and adults to the elderly.
+Louise Wakefield works with adults and the elderly.

 Louise has studied the Bachelor of Psychological Science at the University of Queensland, obtaining an Honours in Psychology and has previously studied Natural Therapies at the Australian College of Natural Medicine.
 She believes in treating people with a wholistic mindset creating improvements in a person’s ability to improve their mental, emotional, physical and spiritual health.